JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 It uses the same infrastructure as GPON, making it a cost-effective upgrade for service providers to deliver multi-gigabit services.

-XGSPOM is an acronym for telecommunications.
-It stands for:
+XGSPOM is an acronym for telecom, it stands for:

 * X: 10 (Roman numeral X)
 * G: Gigabit